Building an Internal AI Tool from Scratch

 Start with my own needs: The first version didn't have role-based presets at all.
 I built it purely for myself, creating a report structure based on what I wanted to know as a product designer.
 Only after it worked for me did I think about expanding it.

-Markdown downloads: I specifically wanted the reports to be downloadable as markdown files.
-This wasn't arbitrary—it's how I work.
+Downloadable reports: Reports can be downloaded as either PDF or markdown.
+This wasn't arbitrary.
 I use markdown files as context files for problem-solving in Claude Code, and I share them with engineers to give them background on design decisions and user research.
-Having the Gong analysis output in the same format I already use for documentation made it immediately useful and easy to integrate into my existing workflow.
+PDF makes it easy to share with anyone.
+Having both options means the output fits into however someone already works.

 Learnings